 Behavior with other animals:

-Fred is learning basic commands at the shelter but is overall very well-behaved without much training needed.
+Fred is overall very well-behaved.
 He does wonderful on walks – no pulling or showing interest in other dogs.
 He is quite the gentleman.
 He doesn’t jump up or even lick your face.
 He must be saving all his kisses for Wilma 😊

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.